rust-embedded/discovery/microbit/src/explore.md

 ### Digital inputs

 We have used the microcontroller pins as digital outputs, to drive LEDs.
-But these pins can also be configured as digital inputs.
+When building our snake game, we also caught a glimpse of how these pins can be configured as digital inputs.
 As digital inputs, these pins can read the binary state of switches (on/off) or buttons (pressed/not pressed).

 Again digital inputs are abstracted within the [`embedded-hal` `InputPin` trait] and of course the [`nrf52-hal`] does have an implementation for them.